Grey's Anatomy season 19: Casting

 In July 2022, five new actors were added to the main cast to portray new surgical residents.
-Alexis Floyd, who previously starred Inventing Anna, another Shondaland series; was the first of the five to be announced, and is set to play Simone Griffith.
+Alexis Floyd, who previously starred Inventing Anna, another Shondaland series; was the first of the five to be announced, and is set to play Simone Griffin.
 The character "never wanted to work at Grey Sloan because of a painful personal history with the hospital."
 Niko Terho was the next cast addition to be announced and will play Lucas Adams, a surgeon aiming to prove himself.
 Terho also starred in Inventing Anna and performed alongside Borelli in The Thing About Harry.
 Mika Yasuda, a middle child used to being overlooked, will be portrayed by Midori Francis.
 Adelaide Kane joined the cast as Jules Millin, who's "not afraid to break the rules to save a life."
 Harry Shum Jr. was the last of five to be announced and is expected to portray Daniel “Blue” Kwan.
 Kwan is reportedly "generous by nature but competitive to a fault."
 When a promo trailer was released on September 6, 2022, it was revealed that the last name of Floyd's character was changed to Griffith and the first name of Shum's character had been changed to Benson.

 ABC later confirmed that Kelly McCreary, Anthony Hill, Chris Carmack, and Jake Borelli would also be returning to the main cast.
 Of this group, only McCreary's contract had expired, but was renewed.
 Scott Speedman, who joined as a series regular in the previous season with a one-year contract, was set to be demoted to the recurring cast, but continued to receive main billing.
 Richard Flood is the only member of the ensemble cast to not return after departing in the latter half of the eighteenth season.
 On September 7, 2022, it was revealed that Kate Walsh would reprise her role as Dr. Addison Montgomery in a recurring role.
 On October 17, 2022, it was announced that Jesse Williams would return as a director, and guest star in the fifth episode of the nineteenth season.